Db2-DTE-POC/wxddemo/docs/wxd-quick.md

 ## Accessing the Image (watsonx Challenge)

-An email will have been sent to you with a link to the instructions on how to access the image.
-You will be supplied with the VPN certificate required to gain access to the image.
+You will receive instructions from your team lead on how to access the image.
+You will be supplied with the VPN certificate required to gain access to the image from your team lead.

 ## Wireguard Setup